 Also of interest is that Woodbridge has more people living here who work in computers and math than 95% of the places in the US.

 In Woodbridge, however, the average commute to work is quite long.
 On average, people spend 40.45 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Despite being a small town, Woodbridge has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 Woodbridge is an extremely ethnically-diverse town.
 The people who call Woodbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbridge residents report their race to be White, followed by Black or African-American.
-Woodbridge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.58% of the town’s residents.
-Important ancestries of people in Woodbridge include German, English, African, and Italian.
+Important ancestries of people in Woodbridge include German, English, Irish, Egyptian, and Polish.

 The most common language spoken in Woodbridge is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Arabic.